tgac-vumc/QDNAseq.snakemake/README.md

 One of the options in the configfile is dewaving, if set to true QNDAseq objects will be dewaved before segmentation.

+These options change the rules performed in the pipeline, see the rule-graph in the next section.

 ## Running analysis

 Make sure that snakemake is able to find the excecutive file Snakefile by performing a dry-run: